 - tenderness when pressure (palpation) is applied to the buttock

-- aggravated from keeping a wallet in the back pants pocket
+- aggravated from keeping a wallet in the rear pocket of your pants

 - pain after intense physical exercise while in a seated position